minghuaw/toy-rpc/Readme.md

     use serde::{Serialize, Deserialize};
     use toy_rpc::macros::export_impl;

-    // use tokio::sync::Mutex; // uncomment this for the examples that use tokio runtim
+    // use tokio::sync::Mutex; // uncomment this for the examples that use tokio runtime
     // use async_std::sync::Mutex; // uncomment this for the examples that use async-std runtime

     pub struct ExampleService {